 The first step to training a service dog to recognize and offer support during an anxiety attack is understanding the dog’s role and the nature of anxiety itself.
 Anxiety is a condition that can involve intense, excessive, and persistent worry and fear about everyday situations.
 Panic attacks are a physical manifestation of these feelings, characterized by symptoms such as rapid heart rate, shortness of breath, or feelings of impending doom.

-Have you seen this : How to Choose the Correct Size Life Jacket for a Pug?
+In the same genre : How to Choose the Correct Size Life Jacket for a Pug?

 Not all dogs are suited for service work, and even fewer are fit to serve as psychiatric service dogs.
 Certain breeds are known for their trainability and sensitivity, making them better suited to tasks such as recognizing and responding to anxiety attacks.